isaac-maya/essays/content/posts/drafts/shell-functions.md

    In this script, the `change_var` function changes the value of `my_var` from "Original value" to "Changed value".
 When `my_var` is echoed after the function call, it reflects the new value.

+## 4. Local variables

 Bash also supports local variables within functions, which won't affect the global scope:

    ```bash
    my_var="Original value"